open/close all folders

-- The Battlecruiser Captain looks like captain Gloval (a swarthy russian man with a Badass Mustache), and he spouts Star Trek dialouge.
+- The Battlecruiser Captain looks like Captain Gloval (a swarthy Russian man with an epic mustache), and he spouts Star Trek dialouge.

 - When clicked on enough times, the pilot of the Valkyrie Frigate will say, "Blucher!" (followed by a horse whinny).

 - The Hero class unit of the Terran Firebat is called Gui Montag.

 - The Hero class unit of the Terran Wraith is called Tom Kazansky.

 - Word of God confirmed that the name "James Raynor" is one towards James Ryan.